 As with the defensive/cautious behaviours, some of the non-results above might obscure changes in HOW snakes moved in response to sound.
 This is where we looked at the direction of snake movement, only including snakes that actually moved > 20cm.
 Simplest way to do this was to divide movement into “away from speaker” versus “everything else”.
 This hopefully captures snake avoidance mechanisms.

 Initial head direction did not explain sufficient variation to warrant inclusion in the model. i.e. these results were not dependent on which way the snake was facing.

+That’s excellent.
+Gives us and the reader confidence in our data.
+Great we collected that variable, and great it didn’t affect their responses re movement away or toward the speaker.
+That would make future experiments very difficult otherwise.